conal/quotes/quotes.md

 "The two Virtues of Equanimity and Compassion become more available to the person whose ego-shell has been smashed--either by great suffering or by great love--or by both." - Richard Rohr

-"Don't ask yourself what the world needs.
-Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive." - Dr. Howard Thurman
+"Don't ask what the world needs.
+Ask what makes you come alive, and go do it.
+Because what the world needs is people who have come alive." - Howard Thurman

 "An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem." - John Tukey